 Tall Timbers seeking landowner applications for land management funding support

-Landowners within the basins of the St. Marks and Aucilla Rivers, including portions of Leon, Jefferson, Wakulla, Madison and Taylor counties in Florida, and Brooks, Thomas and Grady counties in Georgia, can apply for funding and technical assistance for prescribed fire implementation, longleaf pine tree establishment, timber stand improvements, invasive plant treatment and wildlife habitat improvement.
+Landowners within the basins of the St. Marks and Aucilla Rivers, including portions of Jefferson, Leon, Madison, Taylor and Wakulla counties in Florida, and Brooks, Grady, and Thomas counties in Georgia, can apply for financial and technical assistance for prescribed fire implementation, longleaf pine tree establishment, timber stand improvements, invasive plant treatment and wildlife habitat improvement.

-Support for conservation practices is made available by a multi-year financial assistance grant from the Natural Resources Conservation Service (NRCS) Regional Conservation Partnership Program (RCPP).
-Staff with Tall Timbers, a regional non-profit research station and land conservancy, is available to provide the technical assistance by meeting with interested landowners to discuss their specific needs, determine property conditions, offer guidance and support in completing the NRCS application and provide advice as needed.
+Support for conservation practices is made available through an award from the Natural Resources Conservation Service (NRCS) Regional Conservation Partnership Program (RCPP) to Tall Timbers.
+Staff of Tall Timbers, a regional non-profit research station and land conservancy, meet with interested landowners to discuss their specific needs, determine property conditions, offer guidance and support in completing the NRCS application and provide advice as needed.

-“No matter the property owner’s land management experience, we are with them every step of the way and will help them get their project completed,” said Tyler Macmillan, Tall Timbers Landowner Liaison for the NRCS-RCPP grant.
+“No matter the property owner’s land management experience, we are with them every step of the way and will help them get their project completed,” said Tyler Macmillan, Tall Timbers’ Conservation Program Liaison.

-Non-industrial private forest landowners are eligible for cost-share financial assistance from NRCS that typically covers about 60 to 75 percent of the practice cost for approved land management activities.
+Non-industrial private forest landowners are eligible for financial assistance that typically covers 60 to 75 percent of the practice cost for approved land management activities.

 “Our region is dependent upon the good stewardship of our private landowners.
-Implementing management practices supported by this cost share program can improve habitats for wildlife, promote timber production, protect water resources, and increase groundwater recharge,” he said.
+Implementing management practices supported by this financial assistance program can improve habitats for wildlife, promote timber production, protect water resources, and increase groundwater recharge,” he said.
 “We are excited for the opportunity to assist landowners in achieving their stewardship goals through the RCPP program.”

 Private landowners or agricultural producers interested in applying for RCPP land management funding can contact Tyler Macmillan at 850-556-5799 or tmacmillan@talltimbers.org or Nelson Ball at nball@talltimbers.org.